dj-mc/flasked/README.md

 # flaskr

-Based on Flask 2.0 official docs.
+Based on Flask 2.0 official docs, and more.

 ## How to build